Please ensure Javascript is enabled for purposes of website accessibility

 Jessica Barba

-Jessica has been with The Nat for about a decade working in various roles for the herpetology department.
-She started as a collections volunteer, then was a GIS (geographical information systems) intern, and now she is a field and GIS technician.
-She received a B.S. from San Diego State University, and an A.S. in GIS from San Diego Mesa College.
+Jessica has been with The Nat for over a decade, working in various roles in the herpetology department.
+She started as a collections volunteer, was a GIS (geographical information systems) intern, and is now a field technician and GIS specialist.
+She received a B.S. in Biology from San Diego State University and an A.S. in GIS from San Diego Mesa College.
 Jessica enjoys being out in the field surveying for herps whenever she gets a chance, especially for horned lizards.
-When she is not out in the field, you can find her in the office working on various map projects for multiple departments, or in the paleontology lab prepping fossils.
+When she is not in the field, you can find her in the office working on various map projects for multiple departments.

 Research Associates